What is Synthetic Media: The Ultimate Guide

 Media expressed in the purely synthetic form will radically accelerate the process of content creation and delivery.
 Its accessibility and interactivity will usher in an exciting new era of digital media, one in which creativity, insight, and imagination determine content dissemination instead of the limitations imposed by physical space.

 Novel forms of synthetic media blur the distinction between physical and digital environments.
-This new creative expression category will unleash powerful user experiences built on a new dynamic relationship between media and human perception.
+As a futurist, I use synthetic media in my keynotes and this new creative expression category will unleash powerful user experiences built on a new dynamic relationship between media and human perception.

 What is Synthetic Media?